January 7, 2025

 5. Improper description format

 The description section is one of the most critical parts of your app listing.
-However, disjointed or unclear descriptions can make it difficult for users to understand your app’s purpose and features.
+However, disjointed or unclear descriptions can make it difficult for users to understand the purpose and features of your app, and Google might also view it as low-quality or non-compliant.

 6. Incomplete sentences in the description

 Many descriptions overly rely on short, incomplete sentences lacking a subject and predicate.
-Consequently, this can make it difficult for readers to understand the purpose or main features of the app.
+Consequently, this can make it difficult for readers to understand the app’s purpose or main features.

-• Use complete, clear, and easy-to-understand sentences to effectively convey the app’s purpose and key features.
+• Use complete, transparent, and easy-to-understand sentences to convey the app’s purpose and key features effectively.

 • Break content into short paragraphs or use bullet points to highlight each feature.